focus-editor/focus/LOG.md

     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it

+- Sessions and buffer backups:
+    - Write down a step by step loading process to identify the easiest format to load
+    - When editing, remember:
+        - A list of currently open editors with cursor/viewport/buffer information
+            - Which buffer file corresponds to this editor
+        - Editor layout (none/single/double)
+        - Which editor was open on which side

 - Projects
     - If a project doesn't exist, don't set it when loading previous session
-    - On the splash screen list all previous sessions (one per project)
+    - On the splash screen list all previous sessions
+        - Display create time
         - Display last edit time
         - Display project name
         - Maybe display the number of unsaved buffers